 Within the Fixed area, programs can be stored at fixed disk locations.
-This area is defined as a whole number of cylinders, with a minimum of two, and it may be incremented (but not decreased) by a whole number of cylinders at any time.
+This area is initially defined as a whole number of cylinders, with a minimum of two, one of which is used for FLET, and it may be increased (but not decreased) by a whole number of cylinders at any time up to the length of Working Storage minus four cylinders.
+All of the specified increment is added to the Fixed Area after the initial definition.
 Defining or increasing the size of the Fixed area reduces disk storage available for User and Working Storage areas by the same amount.